City of Goldsboro Small Business COVID-19 Grant Program

 The U.S. Treasury Department’s guidance for CARES Act funds allows local governments to provide grants to small businesses whose operations have been interrupted by local and state closures and restrictions implemented due to COVID-19.
 We believe it is important to allocate a portion of the CARES Act funds to provide a lifeline to the small business community.

-Recognizing that the demand will likely exceed the available funding, the city will work with Wayne Community College (Small Business Center) to collect all applications by October 2 and then, using a randomized lottery system, the awardees will be chosen without any personal or political considerations.
+Recognizing that the demand will likely exceed the available funding, the city will work with Wayne Community College (Small Business Center) to collect all applications, and then, using a randomized lottery system, the awardees will be chosen without any personal or political considerations.

 Your application would be disqualified and another awardee would be randomly selected.